kkalass/rdf_vocabulary_to_dart/README.md

 - Ensure that we stick to dart file name conventions for lowerCamelCase prefixes, e.g. do not write schemaHttp.dart files but schema_http.dart instead.
 - Improve documentation
 - Include an example
+- Solve the issue with "unresolved doc reference" in the generated documentation

 ## 🤝 Contributing